rsksmart/ri-aggregation/docs/contract.md

 ## Reverting expired blocks

-If the first committed block was not verified within `EXPECT_VERIFICATION_IN` ETH blocks, all unverified blocks will be reverted and the funds held by **onchain operations** and **priority requests** will be released and stored on **root-chain balances**..
+If the first committed block was not verified within `EXPECT_VERIFICATION_IN` RSK blocks, all unverified blocks will be reverted and the funds held by **onchain operations** and **priority requests** will be released and stored on **root-chain balances**..